 However, the recent verdicts of the Delhi High Court about registration and renewal of the same variety of Potato has been garnering attention yet again.
 The Company had challenged the revocation order of Authority in the Delhi High Court.
 In its verdict on 5 July 2023, the single judge bench upheld the revocation order of the Authority.
 However, in its recent judgment on 9 January 2024, the Division Bench of Delhi High Court had set aside both the single bench judge verdict and also the revocation order and had directed the Authority to process the renewal application of the Company in accordance with Law and in light of the findings recorded in the judgement.
 While it remains to be seen what further administrative and legal developments are going to take place, the issue has been receiving attention yet again.

-Against this backdrop, we look at the significance of patenting of plant varieties and the process in India, the legislation that governs it, and some numbers pertaining to the certified varieties in the country.
+Against this backdrop, we look at the significance of the patenting of plant varieties and the process in India, the legislation that governs it, and numbers pertaining to the certified varieties in the country.

 IPR Protection for improved seed varieties

 Usually, improved varieties of seeds are used for an increase in yield alongside the use of other agricultural inputs such as fertilizers, and insecticides.
 To achieve better yields, improved seed varieties that can withstand environmental shocks and diseases are often used.
-These could help in multiple ways such as ensuring food security, supporting farmers to adapt to climate change among other things.
-However, it takes a very long time, sometimes 15 years or more to develop a new variety with improved features, and an additional number of years for introducing the same into the market and for farmers to adopt it.
+These could help in multiple ways such as ensuring food security, and supporting farmers to adapt to climate change among other things.
+However, it takes a very long time, sometimes 15 years or more to develop a new variety with improved features, and an additional number of years to introduce the same into the market and for farmers to adopt it.
 In addition to the time required for developing these varieties, human and financial resources are also required, which calls for a legal system of plant variety protection.